 This is why we need a revolution

 Rana Plaza shook many of us out of our fast fashion daze.
-Our globalised world and modern technology showed us the suffering of the people sewing our jeans, lining our jackets, stitching our buttonholes.
+Our globalised world and modern technology showed us the suffering of the people sewing our jeans, lining our jackets, and stitching our buttonholes.
 Suddenly, it didn’t make sense that we would only buy free range eggs because we couldn’t stand the thought of chickens suffering, but so easily ignore the suffering of those who made our clothes.

 That fateful day reignited a conversation about the social responsibility of clothing companies.
-There were rumblings of this movement in the 90s when Nike and The Gap were exposed for using child labour in sweatshops.
+There were rumblings of this movement in the 90s when Nike and GAP were exposed for using child labour in sweatshops.
 But the conversation had stalled somewhere in the mid-2000s as fast fashion brands increased in size and offering.

 When consumers become citizens

 But what has emerged from Rana Plaza and the sustained conversation about fashion is a movement against this.
-A growing cohort of consumers who are behaving as citizens; people who are no longer satisfied with opaque supply chains, the unethical treatment of people and the pollution of our environment.
-More than ever before people want to know the dirty little secrets behind the brands and who they can buy from with a clear conscience.
+A growing cohort of consumers who are behaving as citizens; people who are no longer satisfied with opaque supply chains, the unethical treatment of people, and the pollution of our environment.
+More than ever before people want to know the dirty little secrets behind the brands, and who they can buy from with a clear conscience.

-Currently 215 apparel corporations from around the world have signed the The Accord on Fire and Building Safety in Bangladesh.
+Hundreds of apparel corporations from around the world have signed the The Accord on Fire and Building Safety in Bangladesh.
 The Accord ensures factories receive independent inspection and public reporting of the results.
 Many retailers, like Uniqlo’s owners Fast Retailing, were initially reluctant to commit to a binding agreement.

 But as consumer voices gained momentum, their demand for companies to do better won out, and more and more retailers have since committed to better working conditions for their workers.
 (Uniqlo has since signed The Accord).